-EDU 528 GUIDANCE PROGRAM INTERNSHIP.
+- EDU 526E, 526S, 526A, 526T PRACTICUM IN COUNSELING.
 (3).
+Supervised experiences at an elementary school (526E); secondary school (526S); community agency (526A) setting or in testing (526T) designed to further develop counseling and/or related personnel service competencies; Prerequisite: 36 hours in the program. - EDU 528 SCHOOL COUNSELING INTERNSHIP.
+(3).
 Students will gain supervised experience with Guidance Curriculum, Individual Planning, and System Support.
 Students will gain experience in the process of planning, implementing, and evaluating Comprehensive Guidance Programs.
-Prerequisite: 36 hours in program and instructor consent.

-EDU 529 MARRIAGE AND FAMILY COUNSELING.
+Prerequisite: 36 hours in program and instructor consent. - EDU 529 MARRIAGE AND FAMILY COUNSELING.
 (3).
 An introduction to the theory and process of marriage and family counseling.
 Skill building will be afforded through role play and real counseling situations.
-Prerequisites: EDU 515, 517 and 525, or equivalent counseling background.

-EDU 530 COUNSELING IN A PLURALISTIC SOCIETY.
+Prerequisites: EDU 515, 517 and 525, or equivalent counseling background. - EDU 530 COUNSELING IN A PLURALISTIC SOCIETY.
 (3).
 Developing awareness, sensitivity and skills needed to provide effective counseling to clients from varying cultural, social and economic backgrounds.
-Prerequisites: EDU 504.

-EDU 531 PRINCIPLES AND PRACTICES OF GUIDANCE.
+Prerequisites: EDU 504. - EDU 531 PRINCIPLES AND PRACTICES OF SCHOOL COUNSELING.
 (2-3).
 A study of comprehensive guidance programs for the educational institutions.
-Goals, roles and action programs for effective guidance are examined.

-EDU 532 FOUNDATIONS OF COUNSELING CHILDREN.
+Goals, roles and action programs for effective guidance are examined. - EDU 532 FOUNDATIONS OF COUNSELING CHILDREN.
 (3).
 Designed for elementary school counseling majors; appropriate for classroom teachers.
 The course will provide advanced knowledge and understanding of the typical and atypical development of elementary/middle school-aged children and ways the information can be applied through school counseling programs.
 In addition to skills for counseling children, the skills of consulting and collaboration with parents and teachers will be developed.
-Prerequisite: EDU 515 or permission of instructor.

-EDU 533 EDUCATIONAL STATISTICS AND RESEARCH METHODOLOGY.
+Prerequisite: EDU 515 or permission of instructor. - EDU 533 EDUCATIONAL STATISTICS AND RESEARCH METHODOLOGY. - (3).
+Basic techniques used in the collection, organization, and analysis of research data in the behavioral sciences. - EDU 536 SCHOOL LAW.
 (3).
-Basic techniques used in the collection, organization, and analysis of research data in the behavioral sciences.

-EDU 536 SCHOOL LAW.
+A study of legal principles and problems peculiar to education as they relate to schools, students, and teachers. - EDU 538 CLASSROOM MANAGEMENT.
 (3).
-A study of legal principles and problems peculiar to education as they relate to schools, students, and teachers.

-EDU 538 CLASSROOM MANAGEMENT.
-(3).
 Provides preservice and in service teachers with an overview of classroom management and behavior management theories and appropriate classroom practices.
-This course is also required for non-certified school counseling students.

-EDU 539 TEACHING HIGHER-ORDER THINKING SKILLS IN SCIENCE.
+This course is also required for non-certified school counseling students. - EDU 539 TEACHING HIGHER-ORDER THINKING SKILLS IN SCIENCE.
 (3).
 Focuses on the skills to assess student science achievements, development of psychometric learning; reliability and validity will be stressed.

-EDU 540 HISTORY, NATURE AND SOCIAL PERSPECTIVES OF SCIENCE
+EDU 540 HISTORY.
+NATURE AND SOCIAL PERSPECTIVES OF SCIENCE